 Price at time of publish: $190

 Overall, for a silverware organizer, we love the Williams Sonoma Hold Everything Expandable In-Drawer Flatware Organizer.
 This high-quality tray is crafted from wood that's sustainably sourced, and it adjusts to fit larger drawers and reveal additional compartments.
-If you're looking to spend less, you can't go wrong with the Simply Essential Large Flatware Organizer, an affordable drawer tray with nonslip lining and feet.
+If you're looking to spend less, you can't go wrong with the Rubbermaid Silverware Tray Organizer, an affordable, dishwasher-safe drawer tray with nonslip feet.

 What to Look for in a Silverware Organizer

 When browsing silverware organizers, first consider the size of the product you're looking at.
 That includes how much space you need to accommodate your flatware collection, and what you can actually fit in your kitchen.
 Some options are conveniently adjustable, such as our "best overall" pick, the Hold Everything In-Drawer Flatware Organizer from Williams Sonoma, which expands to fit kitchen drawers of different sizes and reveals additional compartments for serving utensils or kitchen knickknacks.